The Square-2017

 Ginsburg is now the furthest left-leaning judge- a point the documentary stresses not without some urgency.

-The documentary begins as we see “RBG”, as she has adoringly been come to be known, working out with her trainer.
-At age eighty-four, this is remarkable and overall encompasses her hard work ethic- inside and outside of the courtroom.
+The documentary begins with “RBG,” as she has adoringly come to be known, working out with her trainer.
+At age eighty-four, this is remarkable and encompasses her hard work ethic, inside and outside the courtroom.

 The film stresses her endurance and dedication to the job.
-One family member comments how Ginsburg will frequently work until four in the morning, staying up all night, and will then sleep for sixteen hours- to play “catch-up”.
+One family member comments how Ginsburg will frequently work until four in the morning, stay up all night, and then sleep for sixteen hours to play “catch-up.”

-RBG- the film- shares sweet moments alongside the legal courtroom facts, so that it is not over-saturated by too much legal jargon and terms.
+RBG—the film—shares sweet moments alongside the legal courtroom facts so that it is not oversaturated by legal jargon and terms.

-A nice touch is a focus on Ginsburg’s husband- a lively, boisterous, and comical man who balances his wife’s mannerisms and characteristics perfectly.
-According to many sources in the documentary they are a perfect match- this portrays a more romantic (and needed) element to the overall story.
+A nice touch is the focus on Ginsburg’s husband, a lively, boisterous, and comical man who perfectly balances his wife’s mannerisms and characteristics.
+According to many sources in the documentary, they are a perfect match—this portrays a more romantic (and needed) element to the overall story.

-Ginsburg was granted the highest honor during President Clinton’s term- a pivotal time in United States history- when the Supreme Court took more of a left of center turn.
+Ginsburg was granted the highest honor during President Clinton’s term, a pivotal time in United States history when the Supreme Court took a more left-of-center turn.

-Presently, in 2018, the Court has harshly swayed in the other direction, making Ginsburg a tremendously instrumental figure.
-In the documentary, the courageous lady astutely points out that she “will do the job as long as she can do the job”.
+In 2018, the Court swung harshly in the other direction, making Ginsburg a tremendously instrumental figure.
+In the documentary, the courageous lady astutely points out that she “will do the job as long as she can do the job.”

-RBG (2018) is an incredibly important documentary in an incredibly tumultuous time.
+RBG (2018) is an incredibly important documentary in a highly tumultuous time.
 Not only are women’s rights, specifically Roe v.
-Wade, in serious trouble, but the country is also in danger of taking a stark turn right and thereby taking the country backward.
+Wade, in serious trouble, but the country is also in danger of taking a stark turn to the right and thereby going backward.

-Leave it to a dear eighty-four-year-old woman with courage for miles to be leading the charge for freedom and the progressive movement.
-The years ahead will tell us how this all turns out, but the documentary excels at relaying its vital importance.
+Leave it to a dear eighty-four-year-old woman with courage for miles to lead the charge for freedom and the progressive movement.
+The years ahead will tell us how this turns out, but the documentary excels at relaying its vital importance.

 Oscar Nominations: Best Documentary-Feature, Best Original Song-“I’ll Fight”